2024/25 Programme

 "Cahal plays with great intensity, has a wonderful technique and can cast new light on the most standard works with the breadth of his interpretation” John O’Conor

-Join acclaimed Northern Ireland pianist Cahal Masterson for an enchanting solo recital on Tuesday, 29th October 2024, at the historic St. Macartin's Cathedral in Enniskillen.
-This captivating evening will feature the delicate piano works of Clara Schumann, seamlessly intertwined with some of the most tender compositions by her husband, Robert Schumann.
-The programme also includes Belfast-born composer Stephen Gardner's contemporary masterpiece, The Brahmdel Variations, offering a modern counterpoint to Brahms' cherished Variations and Fugue on a Theme by Handel.
-Masterson, celebrated for his exceptional technique and emotive performances, brings a deep connection to this repertoire.
+Acclaimed Northern Ireland pianist Cahal Masterson joined Music in Fermanagh for an enchanting solo recital on Tuesday, 29th October 2024, at the historic St. Macartin's Cathedral in Enniskillen.
+The captivating evening featured the delicate piano works of Clara Schumann, seamlessly intertwined with some of the most tender compositions by her husband, Robert Schumann.
+The programme also included Belfast-born composer Stephen Gardner's contemporary masterpiece, The Brahmdel Variations, offering a modern counterpoint to Brahms' cherished Variations and Fugue on a Theme by Handel.
+Masterson, celebrated for his exceptional technique and emotive performances, brought a deep connection to this repertoire.

 This event has now passed.